DS202-at-ISU/lab-1-lab1_team12/README.md

 Emily Maruska: For steps 12.3 everything went smoothly, I didn’t have any trouble getting the rmd file to load from github.

+Aidan Bobholz: Following along with step 12.3, I ran into one issue in which I had to restart R in order for the git to register as installed to create new project\>git thingy.
+After restarting R I was able to successfully load in the git repository.

+Ryan Ledbetter: For steps 12.3 everything went smoothly until I had to deal with account issues.
+My account was setup with a personal account and I had to make changes to my UAC settings in Windows but everything is coolio.

 All submissions to the github repo will be automatically uploaded for grading once the due date is passed.
 Submit a link to your repository on Canvas (only one submission per team) to signal to the instructors that